 In light of such a high-profile case there have been renewed calls for stricter laws.
 But are these needed?
 And what can companies and HR do to ensure whistleblowers are handled effectively?

-In this article in HR Magazine, Senior Associate Keely Rushmore explains her perspective on the recent Barclays whistleblower case and the laws around it.
+In this article in HR Magazine, Partner Keely Rushmore explains her perspective on the recent Barclays whistleblower case and the laws around it.
 She questions whether current legislature needs strengthening and the important role HR play in ensuring strong, appropriate protections for whistleblowers.